NIDCR Grand Rounds Lecture

 NIDCR Clinical Research Fellowship Grand Rounds began in early 2014 and occur four times a year.
 Leading scientists and clinicians address advances in clinical, translational, and basic research in areas related to the dental, oral, and craniofacial complex and bone metabolism.

 Sign language interpreters will be provided.
-Individuals with disabilities who need reasonable accommodation to participate in this event should contact Blair Battle, NIDCR/OCD Office Manager at (301) 827-1647 or firstname.lastname@example.org and/or the Federal Relay (1-800-877-8339).
+Individuals with disabilities who need reasonable accommodation to participate in this event should contact Rebecca Gallery, NIDCR/OCD 301-827-7759 or Rebecca.firstname.lastname@example.org and/or the Federal Relay (1-800-877-8339).